-While self-filtering and group membership maintenance were by far the two most common strategies, there were a range of other strategies listed by participants: ensuring the device is up-todate and properly configured (n=65; 6.5%), ensuring the messaging tool is up-to-date and properly configured (n=56; 5.6%), using a password (n=47; 4.7%), and setting messages to expire (n=16; 1.6%).
-Additionally, a quarter of participants (n=250; 25.1%) indicated that they take no proactive steps to protect their privacy when using group chat tools.
+While self-filtering and group membership maintenance were by far the two most common strategies, there was a range of other strategies listed by respondents: ensuring the device is up-to-date and properly configured (n = 65; 6.5%), ensuring the messaging tool is up-to-date and properly configured (n = 56; 5.6%), using a password (n = 47; 4.7%), and setting messages to expire (n = 16; 1.6%).
+Additionally, a quarter of respondents (n = 250; 25.1%) indicated that they took no proactive steps to protect their privacy when using group chat tools.

-These behaviors can also be understood using the dimensions of privacy previously identified by Mulligan et al. [21]:
+These behaviors can also be understood using the dimensions of privacy previously identified by Mulligan et al. [31]:

-- Dimension of provision: Users rely on themselves, not their tool, to protect their privacy. - Dimension of harm: Harm depended on the category of privacy [8] users were concerned with.
-For example, with privacy of association users were concerned about friends or coworkers knowing about their activities, whereas with privacy of behavior users are afraid of central authorities.
-Most prevalent, users were concerned with other users contacting them without their permission or misusing private information to shame or manipulate them.
-Only a few users were concerned with threats such as government surveillance. - Dimension of scope: Users did not want their private information to be visible to anyone outside of the group with whom it was shared at any time present or future.
+- Dimension of provision: Respondents relied on themselves, not their tools, to protect their privacy. - Dimension of harm: Harm depended on the category of privacy [13] respondents were concerned about.
+For example, with privacy of association, users were concerned about friends or coworkers knowing about their activities, whereas with privacy of behavior, respondents were afraid of central authorities.
+Most prevalent, respondents were concerned about other users contacting them without their permission or misusing private information to shame or manipulate them.
+Only a few respondents were concerned about threats like government surveillance.

+Dimension of scope: Respondents did not want their private information to be visible to anyone outside of the group with whom it was shared at any time in the present or the future.